hsdp/python-cf-api/README.md

 - Rename `deploy_service` to `service` and `deploy_service.DeployService` to `service.Service`
 - Rename `deploy_space` to `space`
 - Simplify `cf_api.new_uaa()` by removing functionality to initialize from Cloud Controller URL as well as UAA URL; consider always requiring a `cc` instance to initialize
+- Remove dependency on `PyJWT` if possible, to remove the sub-dependency on `cryptography` which slows down the package install.